thaleyohrt/InProgressApp/README.md

-﻿# In Progress | The Time Management App for Students
+﻿# In Progress | The Task Tracker App for Students

 This project is for COMP 1800